hellflame/argparse/README.md

 1. the completion script only support `bash` & `zsh` for now
 2. and it only generate simple complete code for basic use, it should be better than nothing.
 3. sub command has __no__ completion entry
+3. you will know if the user has triggered this input by checking the error returned from `Parse`.
+If it's a `BreakAfterShellScriptError`, then yes.

 Save the output code (using `start --completion`) to `~/.bashrc` or `~/.zshrc` or `~/bash_profile` or some file at `/etc/bash_completion.d/` or `/usr/local/etc/bash_completion.d/` , then restart the shell or `source ~/.bashrc` will enable the completion.
 Or just save completion by appending this line in `~/.bashrc`: